verbb/postie/docs/setup-configuration/providers.md

 Every provider will require different API settings, so this section will change depending on the individual provider.
 See each [Shipping Provider](docs:shipping-providers) for more details.

 ## Markup
 You can set up a markup for every provider, which is useful to cover packing costs or other incidental costs.
-You can select this value to be either a _Percentage_ or _Value_.
+You can select this value to be either a **Percentage** or **Value**.

-Choose _Percentage_ if you want to add a markup based of the total order price.
+- **Percentage** — Add a markup based of the total order price.
 Add a markup rate between 1 and 100 to calculate a percentage.

-Choose _Value_ if you want to add just a pure value at top of the total order price.
+- **Value** — Add just a pure value at top of the total order price.
 For example, "5" for $5 dollars.